Grindavík

-Grindavík (/is/) is a fishing town in the Southern Peninsula district of Iceland, not far from Þorbjörn, a tuya (a type of flat-topped, steep-sided volcano).
+Grindavík (/is/) is a fishing town in the Southern Peninsula district of Iceland, located near Þorbjörn.

 It is one of the few towns with a harbour on this coast.
 Most of the inhabitants work in the fishing industry.
 The Blue Lagoon, Grindavík's première attraction, is located 3 mi from the town.

 In November 2023, in the midst of escalating and severe seismic activity, a state of emergency was declared and the town evacuated.
 On 18 December 2023, at around 22:00 local time (GMT), the Sundhnúkur volcano erupted.
 The eruption was close to Hagafell, about 3 km northeast of Grindavík.
 A risk was also posed to Svartsengi Power Station.
 Fountains of lava, up to 330 ft high, could be seen from Iceland's capital, Reykjavík.
 Authorities said they were highly prepared.

-The volcano erupted again on 8 February, for the third time since December, this time at the edge of the town, and the lava flow destroyed a few buildings and infrastructure.
+The volcano erupted again on 8 February 2024, for the third time since December, this time at the edge of the town, and the lava flow destroyed a few buildings and infrastructure.
 The residents of Grindavík had remained evacuated.
 On 20 February, the residents were allowed to return to their homes, but on 2 March, Grindavík was again evacuated because of new seismic activity.
 On 16 March, a fourth eruption began near the site of the first eruption, which ended on 8 May.
 A fifth eruption began as a fissure on 29 May, but the eruptive activity quickly localized to a primary edifice in Sundhnúkur crater row, close to the northern edge of Grindavík town.
 This eruption ended on 22 June.